daxadal/Computational-Geometry/README.md

 # Computational Geometry

-Some tiny proyects about neural networks made for Computing Geometry subject
+Some tiny proyects about neural networks made for Computational Geometry subject